brimdata/zed/compiler/parser/README.md

 ```
 make peg
 ```
-This will ensure the PEG-generated javascript and Go parsers are up to date with `parser.peg`
+This will ensure the PEG-generated JavaScript and Go parsers are up to date with `parser.peg`

 To update the parser and launch the `zc -repl`, your can run `make peg-run`.